Worship With Us

 The seasons bring worship opportunities not to be missed!
 Advent worship on Wednesday evenings, then Christmas Eve and Christmas Day worship are a part of welcoming the newborn Christ Child in our midst.
 Midweek Lenten worship, Holy Week, and Easter, all give us time to reflect on the sacrifice of the cross and the victory of Easter morning.

 Finally, not to be overlooked, at Thanksgiving we give thanks – for gifts of food and drink, for shelter and home, for life and new life.

 Singing, praying, sharing the peace – we all have roles as we gather to worship.
 But some take on other roles – how about you?

-To be a part of the hospitality ministry (traditionally called “ushers”), you can sign up by clicking here.
+To be a part of the hospitality ministry, traditionally called “ushers”, people who play an important role in greeting worshipers, you can sign up by clicking here.

 To share your musical gifts, contact Linda Berg, our Director of Music.
 You can reach her by clicking here.